vaibhavm2005/Mathematics-for-data-science/README.md

 # Mathematics-for-data-science
- Linear & Logistic Regression on E-commerce and advertizing-company dataset for predicting based on data.
+ Linear & Logistic Regression projects on E-commerce and advertizing-company dataset for predicting based on data.